-As the Company foresees significant opportunities in the near to medium-term, it aims to distribute 20-30% of the Group's net profits as dividend to its shareholders, starting at the lower end of this range for the financial year 2016 (payable in 2017).
+As the Company foresees significant opportunities in the near to medium-term, it aims to distribute 20-30% of the Group's net profits as dividend to its shareholders.

-In deciding whether to propose a dividend and in determining the dividend amount, the Board of Directors will take into account applicable legal restrictions, as set out in the Norwegian Public Limited Companies Act, the Company’s capital requirements, including capital expenditure requirements, its financial condition, general business conditions and any restrictions that its contractual arrangements in place at the time of the dividend may place on its ability to pay dividends and the maintenance of appropriate financial flexibility.
+In deciding whether to propose a dividend and in determining the dividend amount, the Board of Directors will take into account applicable legal restrictions, as set out in the Norwegian Public Limited Companies Act, the Company’s solidity and future capital requirements.
+This includes liquidity and solidity risk, market opportunities, timing effect from portfolio recoveries, financial covenants, general business conditions and capital restrictions etc. at the time of the dividend to be assessed and paid.
 Except in certain specific and limited circumstances set out in the Norwegian Public Limited Companies Act, the amount of dividends paid may not exceed the amount recommended by the Board of Directors.

-As the Company foresees significant opportunities in the near to medium-term, it aims to distribute 20-30% of the Group's net profits as dividend to its shareholders, starting at the lower end of this range for the financial year 2016 (payable in 2017).
+As the Company foresees significant opportunities in the near to medium-term, it aims to distribute 20-30% of the Group's net profits as dividend to its shareholders, started at the lower end of this range for the financial year 2016 (2016: NOK 0.15 per share, 2017: NOK 0.30 per share, 2018: NOK 0.45 per share).
 The Company believes that the Group's strong cash generation capacity supports a higher longterm pay-out target, and potential distribution through both dividends and share buybacks.

 There can be no assurance that a dividend will be proposed or declared in any given half year.
 If a dividend is proposed or declared, there can be no assurance that the dividend amount or yield will be as contemplated above.